 Step 1: Inventory your programs.

 A program inventory is a list of all the programs offered by the government.
-Below is an example of a partial inventory of programs in the planning, building, and code enforcement function.
+Below is an example of a partial inventory of programs in the planning, building, and code enforcement function:

-Public hearing support planning and zoning issues Building construction inspections Business license review and compliance Home occupation inspections Building construction plan review Work without permits Grading and drainage plan review Business licensing Building construction and permitting Site plan review
+- Public hearing support planning and zoning issues building construction inspections - Business license review and compliance home occupation inspections

+- Building construction plan review work without permits - Grading and drainage plan review business licensing - Building construction and permitting site plan review

-Ideally, a government will inventory all of the programs it offers.
-If that is impossible, perhaps due to time or resource constraints, it is possible to inventory the programs only within the functional areas that are most relevant to your equity goals.
-You can learn more about the details behind creating a program inventory in "The Challenges and Promise of Program Budgeting."
+Ideally, a government will inventory all its programs.
+If that isn't possible, perhaps because of time or resource constraints, it is possible to inventory the programs only within the functional areas that are most relevant to your equity goals.
+You can learn more about the details behind creating a program inventory in GFOA's "The Challenges and Promise of Program Budgeting."

 Step 2: Find programs with the highest leverage for achieving equity goals.

 While some programs are more important than others, which are which?

-Salt Lake City, Utah, and Columbia, South Carolina, illustrate how programs can be prioritized.
+Salt Lake City, Utah, and the City of Columbia, South Carolina, illustrate how programs can be prioritized.
 Both cities developed a set of criteria to evaluate programs.
 Each city had two criteria related to equity: equity "process" and equity "outcomes."

-Equity process judges the extent to which programs were based on a clear and accurate analysis of the needs of the community.
-Equity outcomes judge the potential leverage a program has on the city's equity goals.
-Both criteria bring forward key ideas from the "gain commitment" element of Exhibit 4 into budgeting.
+Equity process judges the extent to which programs were based on a clear and accurate analysis of the community's needs.
+Equity outcomes judge a program's potential impact on the city's equity goals.
+Both criteria bring key ideas from the "gain commitment" element of Exhibit 4 into budgeting.

 Each program in Salt Lake City and Columbia was judged against these criteria using a 0 through 4 rating scale, where 4 is the best score and 0 the worst.
-Columbia used the following to define the best score on equity outcomes: "The program reaches diverse residents and helps them overcome historical barriers to their success and participate in Columbia's economic vitality and growth."
-Salt Lake City defined the best score on the equity process as follows: "Program design and decisions reflect deep understanding of disparities in the city via prior program evaluation, data analysis, and community engagement."
+The best score on equity outcomes:

+"The program reaches diverse residents and helps them overcome historical barriers to their success and participate in Columbia's economic vitality and growth."
+The best score on the equity process:

+"Program design and decisions reflect